 Unlike other Icelandic bread usually used in a meal or feast, Snudur is more well-known as a treat for teenagers thanks to its sweetness and a warm touch of cinnamon to fight the cold.

 Another type you can easily find in Iceland bakery stores is Kleinur – a twisted doughnut sometimes called the Angel Wings.
-Like Snudur, this type of bread existed in Denmark before it appeared in Icelandic cookbooks in the late 18th century.
+Like Snudur, it was also a familiar dish in Denmark before it appeared in Icelandic cookbooks in the late 18th century.

 Locals often knead cardamom or nutmeg with the dough to add a warm flavor, making Kleinur a Christmas treat.
 However, now you can eat it as daily food.
 You’ll need nothing more than a Kleinur with a cup of hot coffee for a perfect Icelandic breakfast.

-Have you ever wondered what the best hot dog in the world is?
+Have you ever wondered, among numerous hot dog varieties, what is the best one?
 Pylsa can be the answer!
 It is a sandwich influenced by the Danish during the 19th century.
 Denmark people also call it “Pylsa”.

 However, it’s the Icelandic hot dog and sauce that make its fame.
 Traditionally, the hot dog contains equal parts of pork and beef or lamb.
 Pylsa comes with multiple sauces, but Icelandic sweet mustard sauce is a major choice.